isomerpages/moe-bedokviewsec/_the-bedok-viewan-experience/Academic Curriculum/English & Literature.md

 <h3>Programmes</h3>
 <p><strong>Dream Big Project</strong>
 </p>
-<p>Through this three-month programme, all Secondary 1 students have the
+<p>Through this two-month programme, all Secondary 1 students have the opportunity
-opportunity to work in groups to perform a skit.
-Under the tutelage of their EL teachers, they write their own script and put into practice public speaking skills by presenting their skit to their classmates.</p>
+to work in groups to perform a skit.
+Under the tutelage of their EL teachers, they write their own script and put into practice public speaking skills by presenting their skit to their classmates.
+At the end of the programme, they are required to record a video of their own skit.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Academic%20Curriculum/english%20(1).jpeg">
 </div>